falk-werner/webfuse/doc/authentication.md

 # Authentication

+Webfuse supports two authentications mechanisms:

-Webfuse supports token-based authentication using HTTP headers.
+- token-based authentication using HTTP headers
+- in-protocol authentication

 To activate authentication, two command line option needs to be given:

 - `--wf-authenticator PATH`
   allows to specify an executable used for authentication
-- `--wf-auth-header HEADER`
+- `--wf-auth-header HEADER` _(optional)_
   allows to specify the HTTP header used for authentication

+When `--wf-auth-header` is not specifiend or the header is not contained in the HTTP request, the in-protocol solutions is used: Before any other operation, the credentials are queried via `getcreds`request.

 ## Authenticator